ClericPy/torequests/README.md

 # torequests

-####Using tomorrow to make requests async, but not fit python2.x any more.
+#### Using tomorrow to make requests async, but not fit python2.x any more( by intention ).

-## The only reason to use it is: nothing to learn & easy to use.(And it can run on windows.....)
+The only reason to use it is: nothing to learn & easy to use.(And it can run on windows.....)

 # Tutorial

+first of all:
+>pip install torequests -U

+The latest version is V 0.1.0

 ## tPool: